photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Go Slow Before You Go Fast 🐰 ##

-You have to go slow before you can go fast.
-Understand the big picture and gather missing information before starting to code.
-Read the documentation.
+Read the docs, understand the context, and talk to others to gather missing information before you start coding.
 Write tests.
+Stay focused.

+Don't worry that this will take too long.
 Take your time.
-Stay focused.
+It's the fastest and only sustainable way to get things done.
+You have to go slow before you can go fast.

 !!! example ""
     All developers with more than a few years experience know that previous messes slow them down.
 And yet all